Egypt Opens the Grand Egyptian Museum — The World’s Largest Home of Ancient Wonders

 • The 16-meter suspended obelisk of Ramses II

-🏛️ Built Through Decades of Challenges
+🏛️ Three Decades of Perseverance

 🔬 A Beacon of Modern Egyptology